nicklafferty/craftycody/content/crafts/diy-wood-pendants.md

 Using my tiniest drill bit, I drilled a pilot hole into the tops of the pendants so I could screw in the eye-hooks.
 The pilot hole helps the hook go in as well as preventing splitting.

-When the oil was dry, I dipped the pendants into polyacrylic and used a foam brush to wipe off excess.
+When the oil was dry, I dipped the pendants into polycrylic and used a foam brush to wipe off excess.
 After the first coat is dry, I sanded them off with 220-grit sandpaper and applied another coat.
 You'll want to repeat this process for however many coats you decide to do, but I settled on two (I think three would be better though).